znatty22/d3b-ingest-packages/README.md

 ## Commit Code

-Now that we've done some local testing, we're ready to commit the changes we've made to our local branch.
+Now that you've done some local testing, you're ready to commit the changes you've made to our local branch.
 Make sure to save your work and then do the following to commit your change: